 - Operation of the Re-refinery Operating at capacity depends on the ability of our employees and management to run the re-refinery at design rates safely and in compliance with all relevant regulations.
 Nameplate capacity includes the impact of periodic shutdowns for routine maintenance.
-Any extended or unscheduled shutdowns may inhibit our ability to operate the re-refinery at or near capacity. - Balance of Base Lube Oil Demand vs Supply Operating at capacity depends on the demand for base lube oil in general and specifically the base lube oil produced at our Indianapolis site.
+We have experienced unplanned shutdowns in the past and any extended or unscheduled shutdowns in the future may inhibit our ability to operate the re-refinery at or near capacity. - Balance of Base Lube Oil Demand vs Supply Operating at capacity depends on the demand for base lube oil in general and specifically the base lube oil produced at our re-refinery.
 If the capacity for base lube oil production (i.e. supply) exceeds the demand for base lube oil then it is likely that there will be downward pressure on the price of base lube oil.
-In addition, we may experience increased downward pricing pressure when compared to suppliers of virgin lubricating base oil, which has historically sold at a premium to re-refined lubricating base oil - Logistics Operating at capacity depends on our ability to efficiently transport used oil to our Indianapolis site and to transport base lube oil and related products out of our Indianapolis site as well as on our access to adequate storage facilities for raw materials and products.
+In addition, we may experience increased downward pricing pressure when compared to suppliers of virgin lubricating base oil, which has historically sold at a premium to re-refined lubricating base oil. - Logistics Operating at capacity depends on our ability to efficiently transport used oil to our re-refinery and to transport base lube oil and related products out of our re-refinery as well as on our access to adequate storage facilities for raw materials and products.
 Our ability to transport used oil and oil products efficiently is dependent on the third parties we utilize to help us execute these activities. - Base Lube Oil Pricing The price at which we sell oil-based products from our used oil re-refinery is affected by changes in certain oil indices.
 If the relevant oil indices decline, we would typically reduce prices for our rerefined lubricating base oil, even if our costs do not experience a similar decline.
-If we reduce prices for our products, we may not realize expected results, and our operating margins may be adversely impacted. - Used Oil Feedstock Operating at capacity depends on our ability to obtain the required volume from either Company customers or third-party collectors and to acquire the feedstock at competitive rates.
+If we reduce prices for our products, we may not realize expected results, and our operating margins may be adversely impacted. - Used Oil Feedstock Operating at capacity depends on our ability to obtain the required volume from either company customers or third-party collectors and to acquire the feedstock at competitive rates.